deadlock-wiki/deadbot/README.md

                         Output directory (also set with OUTPUT_DIR environment variable) --decompiler_cmd DECOMPILER_CMD
-                        Command for Valve Resource Format tool (also set with DECOMPILER_CMD env variable)
+                        Command for Valve Resource Format tool (also set with DECOMPILER_CMD env variable) --import_files IMPORT_FILES
+                        Import the decompiled game files from an S3 bucket --build_num BUILD_NUM
+                        Build number of the game files to be used.
+Defaults to current build

 s3 config:
   --iam_key IAM_KEY     AWS iam key for updating bucket (overrides IAM_KEY environment variable)